Background pattern

 If you have forgotten a dose, use FML as soon as possible, unless it is almost time for the next scheduled dose.
 In this case, apply the next dose at the usual time.

-FML should be used according to your doctor's instructions.
-Do not stop treatment until your doctor tells you to.
+FML should be used as directed by your doctor.
+Do not interrupt treatment until your doctor tells you to do so.

 4. Possible Adverse Effects